 Julia's research has led to the development of astronomy learning progressions focused on explaining celestial motion phenomena and connecting observations of the current solar system to its formation model.
 She has co-authored middle school astronomy curricula and collaborated on the development of planetarium programs for children, and she continues to teach college-level introductory astronomy and science methods for preservice elementary teachers.

-Urban Eriksson is an Associate Professor in physics, specialising in astronomy education research (AER) at Kristianstad University, Sweden.
+Urban Eriksson is an Associate Professor in physics, specialising in astronomy education research (AER) at Lund University, Sweden, and Director for the National Resource Centre for Physics Education.
 He has a background in astrometry and extensive experience in AER – teaching astronomy at university level for over 20 years.

 He was recently appointed chair for the International Astronomical Union (IAU) working group for Astronomy Education Research and Methods.
 His research revolves around novice and experts learning astronomy via disciplinary discernment from semiotic resources used in the discipline of astronomy, including extrapolating three-dimensionality from 1D and 2D resources, such as astronomical imagery and simulations presented on flat screens, planetarium and in virtual reality (VR) and augmented reality (AR).